Optimal Control with Natural Images: Efficient Reinforcement Learning using Overcomplete Sparse Codes: Results

-Now that we have a reasonable theoretical justification for the lowest cost policy in Fig \ref{result7}, let us attempt to understand the highest cost policy.
+Now that we have some theoretical justification for the lowest cost policy in Figure \ref{result7}, let us attempt to understand the highest cost policy in that figure.
 This policy starts at state $((42, -42),(1,1))$ and has an expected total cost of $185870$ for the optimal policy, and $185890$ for the greedy policy.
 We can understand this as follows.
-Each coordinate for $c_k-t_k$ in the benchmark has the range $[-42,42]$ when the number of states is 21675.
-Starting at state $((42, -42),(1,1))$ means the tracker is very far behind the target, but it is also very far to the right of the target.
+Each number in the coordinate pair for $c_k-t_k\in D$ has the range $[-42,42]$ when the number of states is 21675.
+Starting at state $((42, -42),(1,1))$ means the tracker is as far behind the target as possible, but it is also as far to the right of the target as possible.
 Consider the corresponding situation when $p=0$: during three time periods, the target will move right once and up twice.
-If the tracker simply moves up three times over the same three time periods, it can reach the target within $42\times 3=126$ time periods, and apply the stationary optimal policy thereafter.
-There is no other initial state with a suboptimal greedy policy that can have a larger expected total cost.
+If the tracker simply moves up three times over the same three time periods, then it has reduced the distance to the target by one every three time periods.
+Therefore, it can reach the target within $42\times 3=126$ time periods, and apply the stationary optimal policy thereafter.
+There is no other initial state with a suboptimal greedy policy that can have a larger expected total cost over this horizon.
 The same argument holds approximately when $p=0.4$.

-For the remaining 10795 initial states where the greedy policy is the optimal policy, the lowest cost policy starts at state $((0,0),(0,0))$ and has an expected total cost of 145.
+For the other 10795 initial states where the greedy policy is the optimal policy (not shown), the lowest cost policy starts at state $((0,0),(0,0))$ and has an expected total cost of 145.
 This is close to the expected total cost of the greedy policy for the initial state $((0,0),(1,1))$ just discussed.
 Predictably, the highest cost policy starts with the tracker as far behind the target as possible, in state $((-42,-42),(1,1))$, and has an expected total cost of $701100$.